hashicorp/terraform-website/content/source/docs/enterprise/vcs/index.html.md

 Most workspaces in TFE are associated with a VCS repository, which provides Terraform configurations for that workspace.
 To find out which repos are available, access their contents, and create webhooks, TFE needs access to your VCS provider.

 Although TFE's API lets you create workspaces and push configurations to them without a VCS connection, the primary workflow expects every workspace to be backed by a repository.
-If you plan to use TFE's GUI to create workspaces, you must configure VCS access first.

 To use configurations from VCS, TFE needs to do several things: